Alhena1558/Workspace-ONE-UEM/Baselines/Test-Baselines.md

      - **Baseline Version**: Select `Version 23H2`.
    - Click `Next` to proceed to the customization step.

-7. **Customize Baseline Template Settings - Customizing the Account Lockout Duration**
+7. **Customise Baseline Template Settings - Customizing the Account Lockout Duration**
    - Navigate to the 'Customize' Section:
      - After selecting the Windows Security Baseline and clicking `Next`, you will be directed to the 'Customize' section.
    - Locate the Account Lockout Duration Setting: